Skip to Content

 Rough Bucatini

 Rough pasta produces more starch in the pasta.
-As a result, the cheese mixes with the water to create a creamy sauce.
+As a result, the cheese mixes with the water to create a creamy sauce. | Image: ©2foodtrippers

 The initial brand of bucatini we used had a beautiful chew but just wasn’t starchy enough.
 We solved that problem by splurging on a boutique pasta with a rougher edge that left plenty of starch in the cooked pasta water.

-How to Make Bucatini Cacio e Pepe
+How To Make Bucatini Cacio E Pepe

 Bucatini Cacio e Pepe is a simple dish to construct but a tricky dish to master.
 Once you get it right, our preparation will be a lazy weeknight favorite.